miketout/VerusServicesSetup/S-NOMP.md

 -addnode=185.64.105.111 -daemon
 ```

-Because this time `STDOUT` and `STDERR` are not redirected, it will produce a lot of output on the console, but will tell you at a glance wether or not the daemon has started syncing the blockchain successfully.
-Either open a new shell or exit the current one to regain silence.
 To check the status and know when the initial sync has been completed, issue

 ```
 komodo-cli -ac_name=VRSC getinfo